edwardH9/Instrumentation.3179-J/README.md

 # Instrumentation.3179-J
-These files consist of Arduino code for instrumentation devices
+These files consist of Arduino code for rocket instrumentation devices